giorgiadifranco/express-blog-api-crud/README.md

 Thanks to the previous code, we have a new pizza added to the menu.
 Now let's update the `menu.js` file.
 We can do that using the built-in node module `fs`.

-First of all we need to import it at the top of our controller file.
+Fist of all we need to import it at the top of our controller file.

 ```js
 const fs = require('fs')